 The majority of coconut oil produced in the world derives from copra.
 It is a completely different oil to virgin or extra virgin coconut oil and because of the way it is produced, it has to be Refined, Bleached and Deoderised (RBD) to make it fit for human consumption.
-Rest assured that Lucy Bee Coconut Oil is NEVER produced in this way, whether it's our Philippine oil or our Sri Lankan Coconut Oil.
+Rest assured that Lucy Bee Coconut Oil is NEVER produced in this way.

 Our unrefined, raw coconut oil is extracted from fresh coconuts and is of the highest quality.

 You can use it to replace all processed oils, butters and margarines.

 Whilst coconuts possess many health benefits, due to its nutritional content, it's the oil that makes it a truly remarkable food.

 All fats and oils are composed of molecules called fatty acids.
 Coconut oil is composed predominately of medium-chain fatty acids (MCFA), also known as medium-chain triglycerides (MCT).